wibus-wee/ns-docs/src/guide/deploy-admin.md

 ## Why applications return Timeout?

 First, You should check to see if the API service is running.
 Also, you should check your API service [ENV setting](/guide/deploy-server.html#env-settings) of cors.
-In addtion, you may check GS-admin [ENV setting](/guide/deploy-admin.html#env-settings)
+In addition, you may check GS-admin [ENV setting](/guide/deploy-admin.html#env-settings)

-If everything above is checked and there is no problem, please send a issues to [GitHub Repo](https://github.com/wibus-wee/GS-admin/issues)
+If everything above is checked and there is no problem, please send a issues to [GitHub repository](https://github.com/wibus-wee/GS-admin/issues)